Unforgettable Moments

 Vincent Massey Collegiate

-The inaugural summit was a groundbreaking event that brought together over 110 students from 20 schools across Canada and the United States.
-This three-day intensive program provided a platform for young minds to delve deep into discussions surrounding the human, environmental, economic, political, and legal costs of nuclear weapons proliferation.
+The inaugural Youth Nuclear Peace Summit brought together 110 students from 20 schools across Canada and the United States.
+Over three days, participants engaged in intensive discussions and workshops exploring the consequences of nuclear weapons proliferation, including its human, environmental, economic, political, and legal impacts.

-One of the the highlights of the Summit was the drafting and ratification of a Youth Nuclear Peace Treaty by the students, aimed for presentation at the Non-Proliferation Treaty Review Conference in 2020.
+One of the the highlights of the Summit was the drafting and ratification of a Youth Nuclear Peace Treaty by the students, which was planned to be presented at the Non-Proliferation Treaty Review Conference in 2020.

 • Alliance Dr. Olga Mohan High School (CA, USA)